bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/account.md

 ### Exporting a recovery phrase

-The recovery phrase, which consists of 12 [mnemonic words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), is superior to the seed for human interaction.
-If you don't maintain custody the seeds of your users, make sure you present the recovery phrase to them and teach them [how to store it in a secure place](https://help.trustwallet.com/hc/en-us/articles/360016509753-Best-Practices-for-Storing-Your-Recovery-Phrase).
+The recovery phrase, which consists of twelve [mnemonic words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), is superior to the seed for human interaction.
+If you don't maintain custody of the seeds of your users, make sure you present the recovery phrase to them and teach them [how to store it in a secure place](https://help.trustwallet.com/hc/en-us/articles/360016509753-Best-Practices-for-Storing-Your-Recovery-Phrase).

 Currently English and traditional Chinese phrases are supported.